Disney's My Son Pinocchio: Geppetto's Musical Tale

 Act One

-The syrupy-sweet and very self-satisfied Blue Fairy, along with her four fairies in training, greet the audience ("When You Wish Upon a Star").
-She explains that tonight we'll celebrate the story of one of her "perfectly granted wishes"--the transformation of the puppet Pinocchio into a real boy at the request of his creator, Geppetto.
+The syrupy-sweet and very self-satisfied Blue Fairy, along with her four fairies in training, greets the audience ("When You Wish upon a Star").
+She explains that tonight we'll celebrate the story of one of her "perfectly granted wishes" – the transformation of the puppet, Pinocchio, into a real boy at the request of his creator, Geppetto.

 Geppetto promptly arrives and asks the Fairy to take Pinocchio back, explaining that he's defective.
 The Blue Fairy is outraged at this request and arranges to take a trip back in time in order to learn the truth about Geppetto's complaint.